-- 1. Hogs must have been entered in the Meat Animal Program by May 4th for this class. - 2.
-Meat animal project hogs must weigh between a minimum of 225 pounds and a maximum of 300 pounds at the final weighing on August 10th to be eligible for the meat animal show and sale.
+- 1. Hogs must have been entered in the Meat Animal Program for this class. - 2.
+Meat animal project hogs must weigh between a minimum of 225 pounds and a maximum of 300 pounds at the final weighing on August 9th to be eligible for the meat animal show and sale.